GAO affirms Army decision to skip vehicle prototype

 GAO said that in justifying the lack of prototypes, the Army and Pentagon cited market research that found the requirements for the new vehicle could be met by modifying existing combat vehicles with mission packages that had already been fielded and prototyped.

-General Dynamics spokesman Pete Keating said the GAO report provided further evidence that the Army wanted to use the BAE vehicle and was not open to other entrants.
+General Dynamics argues that the Army’s approach is skewed to favor BAE’s tracked Bradley Fighting Vehicle over its own wheeled Stryker vehicle.
+On Friday, spokesman Pete Keating said the GAO report provided further evidence that the Army wanted to use the BAE vehicle and was not open to other entrants.

+The Army rejected a protest filed by General Dynamics, which last week said it had decided not to pursue a separate protest with the GAO.

-Several lawmakers who back General Dynamics have said they hope to draft legislation that would require the Army to buy a mixed fleet of modified Bradley and Stryker vehicles for the new armored combat vehicle program.
+Several lawmakers who back General Dynamics have said they hope to draft legislation that would require the Army to buy a mixed fleet of modified Bradley and Stryker vehicles for the new armored combat vehicle.

-Brian Roehrkasse, spokesman for BAE Systems, said the GAO report was consistent with the Army’s statements that it plans to select a single vendor for development of the new vehicle.

-“Clearly the Army expects the offerings to compete on their substantiated performance and values the importance of a low risk, cost effective solution that meets the Army’s critical survivability requirements,” he said.